-Over 250,000 military men and women transition out of the service each year.
-When they leave the military, most bring skills with them that are highly transferable to a businesses environment.
+Over 200,000+ military men and women transition out of the service each year.
+When they leave the military, most bring skills with them that are highly transferable to and desirable in a business’s environment.

-If you’re a small business (or any business or organization) planning to make a new hire soon or in the future, have you considered hiring one of our country’s veterans?
-Many already possess “the right stuff.”
-The much-needed skills and character traits they can offer an organization include:
+If you’re a small business (or any organization) needing to make a new hire, have you considered hiring one of our country’s veterans?
+Many already possess “the right stuff,” including:

 - Loyalty – Veterans understand what loyalty is all about.
 They’ve served our country and have believed in, and lived out, allegiance, devotion and faithfulness while serving in the military.
 This can transfer well to loyalty to business, customers, and fellow workers.
-It helps bring cohesiveness to a team and contributes to a healthy business and staff culture.
+Loyalty helps bring cohesiveness to a team and contributes to a healthy business and staff culture.

-- Goal-oriented— To find and maintain success as a smaller, localized business takes hard work and a willingness to get the job done regardless of the obstacles faced.
+- Goals-Focused – To find and maintain success as a small business (or any organization), takes hard work and a willingness to get the job done regardless of the obstacles faced.
 While in military service, veterans are given any number of difficult goals they are expected to accomplish on a regular basis, whether fitness goals, leadership goals, combat goals, project goals, or survival goals.
 They are trained to do whatever it takes to accomplish the objectives set before them.
 This commitment to hard work and effort is also crucial to success in business and entrepreneurship.